Europe expects two things from China. This might not go far for any of them. - ExBulletin

 Overcapacity is also a problem for China.
 Experts called for better policy coordination. so that not all provinces favor the same industries.
 While this may prevent future problems, it will not reduce existing overcapacity.

 Not everyone in Europe agrees that tariffs would be a good thing.
-China is a major market for many European companies, and some fear tariffs could be imposed. start a trade war.
+China is a major market for many European companies, and some fear the tariffs could spark a trade war.

 The German Chamber of Commerce said it wanted the focus to be on further opening Chinese markets to German companies.
 In line with this thinking, Scholz called for a reliable legal system, intellectual property protection and equal market access for foreign companies in China.